 In addition, Parliament called for a rapid disbursement credit facility from the International Monetary (IMF) Fund which will be channeled into health facilities, affected households, and firms and help to increase the confidence of citizens by addressing their financial needs.

 The Coronavirus Alleviation Programme (CAP) is functional as a result of Parliament’s approval.
-The Parliament has also initiated donation into the COVID-19 Trust Fund after its bill was passed into law.
+The Parliament has also initiated donations into the COVID-19 Trust Fund after its bill was passed into law.

 Finally, parliament has approved the legal instrument to enforce the compulsory wearing of nose masks in Ghana as a means of giving strong legal backing to the presidential directives to fight the pandemic.

-This tends to be an easier way of working with the realities of life in the Ghanaian society where the majority of citizens depend on “hand to mouth” jobs to make ends meet even though some claim it has corrosive effects on the fundamental human rights of citizens.
+This tends to be an easier way of working with the realities of life in Ghanaian society where the majority of citizens depend on “hand-to-mouth” jobs to make ends meet even though some claim it has corrosive effects on the fundamental human rights of citizens.

 As we reflect on today and the future of the Ghana Parliament, emphasis should be placed on citizen empowerment, inclusive parliament, and participatory governance, scientific research, strengthening public health and pharmaceutical systems to promote a well-informed citizenry to help in the fight against COVID-19 and other future emergencies in Ghana.